I have two cats, both of whom are pretty old.

 In the case of the constipated cat, it's the same thing.
 Any ‘damage' found would not be reversible, and any new medicine would be a major disruption to his life and would introduce a whole host of potential problems.
 At his age and given that he's already ‘on borrowed time', I don't think that's an avenue I want to pursue.
 Besides, the levels that they measure have not so much as budged in any direction, so there's not even early indication that the medicine is having a reaction to any of his organs.

 This leads me to realize just why it is that pet care costs have gone up so much.
 Just like with our medicine, the research and opportunities available for pets have increased tremendously, and vets will present these options.
+And cheap dog insurance isn't the easiest thing to find as you probably know.

 As pet owners, though, we each have the responsibility to make decisions on behalf of our pets as they can't make those decisions themselves.
 I'm sure there are some pet owners out there who would think nothing of doing every recommended test I outlined, as well as changing treatment if in fact something came up.
 Others probably fall on the opposite side of the spectrum, and may never have begun the various treatments in the first place.